sb0123/pipenv-cookiecutter/README.md

 ```
 pipx install cookiecutter
 ```

+## Using Cookiecutter
 Use **cookiecutter to create project** from this template.
+*Ensure you have creatd your GitHub repo **before** you run the following command.
+You will be asked for the `repo_name` of the GitHub project.
+Make sure you enter the name verbatim.*

+Running the following command will ask you a series of questions.
+Please leave the github username on the default (anmut-consulting) to avoid running into problems with adding the remote.
+The `project_name` can be fully punctuated, i.e. "My Project", but please ensure you use an [import friendly](https://www.python.org/dev/peps/pep-0008/#id40) name for your `repo_name`.

 *The folder will be created in the working directory (`pwd`) so make sure you `cd` to where you want to be.*
 > I use `~/dev/` for my development projects.

-Running the following command will ask you a series of questions, including the name of the project and your github username, so make sure you have those handy.
 ```
 pipx run cookiecutter gh:anmut-consulting/pipenv-cookiecutter
 ```